ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 - _All keys_ in `ks` that are below `parentKey` will be persisted in the KDB, when a `kdbSet (kdb, ks, parentKey)` call returns successfully.
 - Calling `kdbSet` results in an error, if `kdbGet` wasn't called on this `KDB` instance at least once.

-TODO: cache correct? notifications? (just call at the end?)
+TODO: notifications? (just call at the end?)

 The basic flow of this operation is: